Baseball's Last Hero: 21 Clemente Stories: Theme and structure

 The film dramatizes how the Hall of Famer faced racism, dedicated himself to humanitarian work, and died in a plane crash en route to Nicaragua to deliver supplies to earthquake victims in 1972.
 The “21 Clemente Stories” are 21 vignettes, each from a letter in his complete name using the 21 letters in Roberto Walker Clemente.
 "The first “R” stands for Rookie and the last “E” for earthquake, referring to the Nicaraguan quake that led to Clemente's death on an aid mission," Rossi said.
 "I want people to learn about Clemente, to feel the emotion of the true love he felt for his family, his fans, his team, and the disadvantaged poor he died helping".
 One of the scenes in the movie features a conversation Clemente has with a nun.

 The scene spurred a push for Clemente's canonization as a Catholic saint, including from Rossi.
 "I've never thought of him in terms of being a saint", said Neil Walker, whose father was a teammate of Clemente.
 "But he's somebody who lived his life serving others, really.
 So if it would happen, I wouldn't be terribly surprised by it."

 Some claim the canonization requirement of a miracle was met on July 22, 2017, when Jamie Nieto, who was paralyzed from the neck down in a backflip accident three years after the Clemente film was released, walked 130 steps at his own wedding to fellow Olympian Shevon Stoddart.
 The miracle was predicted by Rossi as a demonstration of the power of God.

-In May, 2025, Rossi wrote the newly elected Pope Leo XIV asking him to resurrect the cause for Clemente's canonization.